-Living with obesity isn’t always easy; besides the health complications you may be experiencing, our society places an enormous stigma on individuals who are overweight and obese.
+Living with obesity isn’t always easy; besides the health complications you may be experiencing, our society places an enormous stigma on individuals who are overweight.
 You may feel embarrassed or ashamed.
-But we at HealthCentral are here to tell you that you’re not alone—far from it.
+But we at HealthCentral are here to tell you that you shouldn't have to feel that way.
+For starters, you’re not alone—far from it.
 Millions of other people living with this condition feel or have felt just like you do right now.
 We—and they—are here for you.
 On this page alone, you’ll discover the realities and challenges of obesity, along with the best treatments, helpful lifestyle changes, and all the crucial information to help you not just manage—but thrive.
 We’re sure you’ve got a lot of questions...and we’re here to answer them.

 We went to some of the nation's top experts on obesity to bring you the most up-to-date information possible.

 Associate Director of the Massachusetts General Hospital Weight Center, Vice President of the Obesity Medicine Association

 Professor of Public Health Policy

 Harvard Chan School of Public Health

 There's no single, isolated factor that determines whether a person will develop obesity.
 Rather, it’s caused by a complex interplay of biological, psychological, and environmental triggers—everything from calorie consumption and genetics to socioeconomics and medications a person takes.
 Despite the way obesity is often portrayed, it is not caused by a lack of willpower.

 Get your calculator ready.
 Obesity is defined using a relatively simple mathematical equation: Weight (in kilograms) / Height (in meters) squared = Body Mass Index.
 Most doctors consider an adult Body Mass Index, or BMI, of 30 or more to be obese.
 In words, obesity can be defined as a diagnosable medical condition that occurs when an individual’s body accumulates and stores excess amounts of body fat.